Starlink Gen 3 Router

 Real-World WiFi Speed Tests

-Independent testing from DISHYtech and other reviewers confirms that the Gen 3 router is a substantial improvement, especially at range.
-These numbers represent WiFi speeds between your device and the router, not your Starlink internet speed.
+Independent testing from DISHYtech found that the Gen 3 router is a clear upgrade over older Starlink routers, especially at range.
+These numbers are WiFi speeds between the device and router, not the satellite internet speed from Starlink.

 Router3 ft / 1 m Away50 ft / 15 m AwayWiFi Standard